 Heavy usage of any trail system negatively impacts plants, wildlife, and the natural beauty and enjoyment of the trail.

-Thank you for doing your part to hop lightly and preserve our beautiful resources for future generations.
+Thank you for doing your part to preserve our beautiful resources for future generations.